yassine-rd/portfolio-website/README.md

 ## 💡 Deployment

-You can access the website [here](https://yassine-rodani.info).
+You can access the website [here](https://yassine-website.netlify.app/).

 ## 💬 Contact

-For more information please contact <yassine.rodani@gmail.com>
+For more information, please contact <yassine.rodani@gmail.com>

-## 📜 License

-This project is licensed under the MIT License

-See the license file for more details [LICENSE](https://github.com/yassine-rd/portfolio-website/blob/master/LICENSE).